hghyhghy/Discord-BOT_subhamGPT-by-using-_Python/README.md

      ⭕⭕ NOTE ON THING BEFORE START CODING YOU HAVE TO DOWNLOAD TWO PACKAGES OF PYTHON OR MODULES FROM CMD⭕⭕

-❌ NO1 : pip install discord
+❌ NO1 :    🟡pip install discord🟡

-❌ NO2 : pip install  openai
+❌ NO2 :    🟡pip install  openai🟡

 ❌ OPEN CMD  WRITE THE UPPER LINE AND HIT ENTER .THOSE WILL AUTOMATICALLY INSTALLED IN YOUR COMPUTER